williamtseng323/PythonTechnicalTest/README.md

 # Centerline Python Technical Test
-This repository serves as a python technical test for the role - Centerline Trading Analyst.
+This repository serves as a python technical test for the role - Centerline Trading Analyst. <br>
 Solely developed by TSENG, Wai Yin

 # Development Environment and Required Python Version